-2.1 The PRA reminds governing bodies of firms to review their compliance with GENPRU 1.3(3) on valuation uncertainty and prudent valuation(4) and expects firms to have governance and processes in place to meet these requirements.

-2.2 In order to comply with GENPRU 1.3, firms must monitor and manage valuation risk.
+- 2.1 The PRA reminds governing bodies of NDFs to review their compliance with the Insurance Company - Overall Resources and Valuation Part of the PRA Rulebook on valuation uncertainty and prudent valuation and expects firms to have governance and processes in place to meet these requirements. - 2.2 In order to comply with the Insurance Company Overall Resources and Valuation Part of the PRA Rulebook, NDFs must monitor and manage valuation risk.
 This risk is often most material for portfolios of structured products or illiquid securities.
 In such cases, the insurers' assessment and quantification of valuation uncertainty needs to be sufficiently robust and complete.
-Valuation uncertainty is the term used to refer to the existence, at the reporting date and time, of a range of plausible values for a financial instrument or portfolio of positions.
+Valuation uncertainty is the term used to refer to the existence, at the reporting

+PRA Supervisory Statement 9/14 Valuation risk for insurers, August 2014; www.bankofengland.co.uk/pra/Pages/publications/ss/2014/ss914.aspx date and time, of a range of plausible values for a financial instrument or portfolio of positions.
 Determining a prudent valuation requires an assessment of valuation uncertainty, which is a measure of valuation risk.